 We're There for You - Wherever You Need Us to Be

-Over the years, Houston Hospice's coverage area has grown to ten counties.
+Over the years, Houston Hospice's coverage area has grown to ten counties served by four strategically located offices.
 Interdisciplinary care teams (made up of doctors, nurses, hospice aides, social workers, chaplains, bereavement counselors, and trained volunteers) travel to wherever patients need them — be it an apartment, a home, an assisted living facility, or a skilled nursing home.
 The team supports the loving care of families so that family members and friends have more energy and quality time to give to their loved one.
 The care team helps manage pain and symptoms, monitor the patient's condition, maintain hygiene, anticipate needs, assist with medical/insurance forms or processes, listen with compassion and openness, and give caregivers rest.

 Houston Hospice is an in-network provider for most insurance companies and is licensed by Medicare and Medicaid.
 Houston Hospice is a member of the Texas Medical Center, Texas Nonprofit Hospice Alliance and the Texas New Mexico Hospice Organization.
 Houston Hospice is accredited with the National Institute for Jewish Hospice and by Community Health Accreditation Program, Inc (CHAP).
 CHAP is an independent, non-profit accrediting body that was established in 1965.
 CHAP accreditation publicly certifies that an organization has voluntarily met the highest standards of excellence for home and/or community-based health care.